You are using an outdated browser version of the Internet Explorers. Please update your browser for ideal presentation of the website.

 Robotic welding with KUKA at the company Zapamet

 Robotics process automation is increasingly spreading, but there is still much to do in Poland when it comes to the knowledge on the future of robotics.
 Zapamet wants to promote the benefits from using robots.
 The company created a unique presentation and educational workplace in its headquarters.

-The term ‘robotics’ has become very popular in recent years.
+The term ‘robotics process automation’ has become very popular in recent years

-A presentation workplace with KUKA robot, which is developed in Zapamet headquarters is to also support the development of young specialists already working for the company.
-One of them is Sonia Cyba, who works at the position of technologist-welder.
-She is a graduate of production engineering faculty, who undergoes supplementary education as part of her postgraduate studies at the Technical University of Silesia.
-Sonia Cyba intends to carry out aluminium welding tests in the presentation workplace we are developing, which are to be the basis of her postgraduate thesis.
+A representative workplace with a KUKA robot at Zapamet headquarters is also supposed to support the development of young specialists already working for the company.
+One of them is Sonia Cyba, who works as technologist-welder.
+She is a graduate of production engineering who undergoes supplementary education as part of her postgraduate studies at the Technical University of Silesia.
+Sonia Cyba intends to carry out aluminium welding tests at the workplace, which are to be the basis of her postgraduate thesis.

-The show room will allow us to carry out tests and gain experience - says a young specialist - We will start from simple tests to undertake more complex topics in the future.
-I know that Mr Peter wants to cooperate with universities.
-It is rather difficult to organize robotic workplace at the universities, where students could see how it works in practice.
-It is a really good supplementation of knowledge for someone who just started to learn this profession.
+The show room will allow young specialists to carry out tests and gain experience.
+They can start with simple tests and program more complex applications in the future.
+Organize robotic workplaces at universities, where students could learn how to use robots in practice, has been difficult in the past.
+Gaining experience in the show room is a good way to gather knowledge for someone who just started to learn this profession.

 Mateusz Sekuła, automation specialist and software developer at Zapamet as well as the designer of the show room, is very happy with it.
 "It will allow us to present our clients the possibilities that robotic welding provides", says the engineer.
 It also means growth for us.
 We will be able, amongst others, to carry out tests concerning the welding of difficult materials such as aluminium or titanium.
 The show room itself will be futher developed in the future.
 "If we want to expand its possibilities, e.g. if a client is interested in more developed automation, we can also do this."